 The Korg SP-280 is a fantastic 88-Key weighted hammer-action digital piano, with a responsive grand piano sound & touch, and the on-board speakers are wonderful as well.
 Korg SP-280 is a nicely designed digital piano that combines authentic sound, natural feel, and eye-catching style.
-The versatile home/stage piano can be used at home or even on stage.
+The versatile 88-key home/stage piano can be used at home or even on stage.
 It uses top quality piano sampes and has keys that closely resemble that on an acoustic piano.
 Grand piano sound plus 6 authentic vintage electric pianos, it comes with a Stand.
+See PRICE on Amazon.

 Table of Contents